rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 Return all available options grouped by category.

-For each option, returns the type, the default value, and the minimum and maximum value (when available)
+For each option, returns the type, the default value, and the minimum and maximum value (when available).

 **Returns**